-Net position increased \$2.4 million or 1.6%, which is added to the District's beginning net position of \$146.6 million to arrive at ending total net position of \$149 million.
-The District incurred an operating loss of \$901,000 (which includes non-cash depreciation expense of \$5.1 million).
-This operating loss was offset by non-operating property tax revenue, investment income and other items totaling \$2.5 million.

-- The District's total operating revenue increased by \$1 million.
-Total wastewater service charges increased 10% due to a 10% increase in the sewer service rate and a slight increase in the customer base.
-A wet winter season caused decrease in recycled water consumption and was the primary driver of the 27% decrease in recycled water revenues. - Total operating expenses (before depreciation) increased \$345,000 or 4%.
-The increase was largely due to inflationary increases combines with increased pension plan costs due to unfavorable returns on pension investments managed by CalPERS. - The District participates in three different investment pools and in the CAMP Individual Portfolio program.
+- Net position increased \$2.9 million or 2%, which is added to the District's beginning net position of \$148.7 million to arrive at ending total net position of \$151.7 million.
+The District incurred an operating loss of \$1 million (which includes non-cash depreciation expense of \$5.5 million).
+This operating loss was offset by non-operating property tax revenue, investment income and other items totaling \$3.7 million. - The District continues to provide core services to its customers at one of the lowest unit costs in the region.
+The District's wastewater service charge increased by 10%, from \$34.65 per EDU per month in fiscal year 2023 to \$38.12 per EDU per month in fiscal year 2024. - The District's total operating revenue increased by \$1.2 million.
+Total wastewater service charges increased 10% due to a 10% increase in the sewer service rate and a slight increase in the customer base. - Total operating expenses (before depreciation) increased \$276,000 or 7%.
+The increase was primarily due to increases in the cost of wastewater treatment at the Encina Water Pollution Control Facility driven by higher chemical costs, higher utility costs, and increased personnel. - The District participates in four different investment pools and in the CAMP Individual Portfolio program.
 It also deposits funds in a bank reserve and purchases investments directly through two broker/dealers.
-As of June 30, 2023, the District's investments contained laddered investments in US treasury notes, US government sponsored agency bonds/notes, corporate notes, insured certificates of deposits, and municipal bonds, for a total of \$18.4 million. - In total, investment earnings were significantly higher than the prior year.
-Investment earnings include not only interest income, which was \$483,000 for the fiscal year, but also changes in the fair-value of investments.
-The fair-value adjustment, which has an inverse relationship with the interest rate, resulted in a \$112,000 adjustment during the fiscal year.
-The District typically holds investments to maturity, making fair-value adjustments temporary in nature. - Capacity fees were up by 114% due to two large developments: a 72 EDU apartment complex project on the N. Vulcan and a 42 EDU annexation of single-family homes at The Cove development on La Costa Ave. - Property taxes increased by 8% due to increases in assessed valuations drive by significant turnover in the local housing market. - The District continues to provide core services to its customers at one of the lowest unit costs in the region.
-The District's wastewater service charge increased by 10%, from \$31.50 per EDU per month in fiscal year 2022 to \$34.65 per EDU per month in fiscal year 2023.
+As of June 30, 2024, the District's investments contained laddered investments in US treasury notes, US government sponsored agency bonds/notes, corporate notes, insured certificates of deposits, and municipal bonds, for a total of \$27.2 million. - In total, investment earnings were significantly higher than the prior year because the portfolio's yield increased with the Federal Reserve's interest rate increases, and investment holdings increased.
+Investment earnings include not only interest income, which was \$658,000 for the fiscal year, but also changes in the fair-value of investments.
+The fair-value adjustment, which has an inverse relationship with the interest rate, resulted in a \$733,000 adjustment during the fiscal year.
+The District typically holds investments to maturity, making fair-value adjustments temporary in nature. - Capacity fees were down by 61% because there were two large developments that purchased capacity in fiscal year 2023, and the same volume of development didn't recur in fiscal year 2024. - Property taxes increased by 5% due to increases in assessed valuations and turnover in the local housing market.

-FY 2023 Revenues
+FY 2024 Revenues